named-data/ndn-cxx/docs/code-style.rst

 3.24.
 All comments should be written in English.

-    In an international environment English is the preferred language.
+    In an international environment, English is the preferred language.

 3.25.
 Use ``//`` for all comments, including multi-line comments.